Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 Sprout Social is the right choice if:

-• Budget isn't your primary constraint.
-At $249+/seat/month, Sprout is the more expensive option.
-If your team can absorb that cost and the analytics and UX justify it, it's a solid investment.
+- Budget isn't your primary constraint.
+At $199–$399/seat/month (with the new Essentials at $79/$99 as a publishing-only entry point), Sprout sits at the premium end.
+If your team can absorb that cost and the analytics, Trellis AI, and UX justify it, it's a solid investment.

 For a broader look at options, see our roundup of Sprout Social alternatives.